KulikDM/pythresh/docs/benchmark.rst

 performed with regards to the MCC for the labels produced by setting the true contamination level for the selected outlier detection method.
-However, the uncertainty for many goes beyond zero indicating that in some instances the thresholder performed better than true contamination level for a particuar dataset and outlier detection method.
-Along with the thresholders, the default contamination level set for each outlier detection method (`Default`) was tested as well as randomly picking a contamination level between 1% - 20% (`Select`).
+However, the uncertainty for many goes beyond zero indicating that in some instances the thresholder performed better than setting true contamination level for a particular dataset and outlier detection method.
+Along with the thresholders, the default contamination level set for each outlier detection method (`Default`) = 10% was tested as well as randomly picking a contamination level between 1% - 20% (`Select`).
 Finally, a baseline was also calculated if outliers were selected at random (`Random`).
 This was done by setting :math:`MCC_{\rm{norm}} = 1`.

 Overall, a significant amount of thresholders performed better than selecting a random contamination level.
 The ``META`` thresholder